Wingko

 Wingko, wiwingka or bibika, which is sometimes called wingko babat, wiwingka or bibika (rev. De voeding in Nederlands-Indië 1904), is a traditional Indonesian pancake-like snack made from coconuts.
 This kue is usually associated with Javanese cuisine.

 Wingko is a type of cake made mainly of coconut and other ingredients.
-Wingko is popular especially along the north coast of Java island.
-It is sold mostly by peddlers on trains, at bus or train stations, or in the producer's own shop.
-This might explain its popularity in Java to as a gift to families upon returning from traveling.
+Wingko is especially popular along the north coast of Java.
+It is mostly sold by peddlers on trains, at bus and train stations, or in the producers' own shops.

 Wingko is typically a round, almost hard coconut cake that is typically served in warm, small pieces.
-Wingko is sold either in the form of a large, plate-sized cake or small, paper wrapped cakes.
+Wingko is sold either in the form of a large, plate-sized cake or small, paper-wrapped cakes.

-The most famous wingko is made in Babat.
+The best-known wingko is made in Babat.
 As its full name, wingko babat, suggests, wingko actually originated in Babat, a small district in Lamongan regency in East Java, near the border with the regency of Bojonegoro.
-In Babat, which is only a small town, wingko plays a big role in its economy.
+In Babat, which is only a small town, wingko plays a significant role in the local economy.
 There are many wingko factories in that city, employing many workers.
-The factories receive much coconut fruit from the neighbouring municipalities.
+The factories receive coconut fruit from the neighbouring municipalities.

-Today wingko is a famous food in both Babat with various brands and sizes of wingko for sale.
-Most wingko factories are still owned by Indonesian Chinese and some still use Chinese language names for their brands.
+Today, various brands and sizes of wingko are for sale.
+Most wingko factories are still owned by Indonesian Chinese, and some still use Chinese-language names for their brands.